 While halogen headlights used to be standard in automobiles, xenons and LEDs are now more popular.
 So what are they, and what’s the difference between them?
 Which one is best?
 And which one should you get?

-This article will answer all your questions and help you determine which headlight works best for you.
+This article will answer all your questions and help you determine which headlight type works best for you.

 What is a Xenon Light?

 These brighter headlights do come with a trade-off, though.
-They use much more energy than the LED light.
+They use much more energy than LED light.
 Unfortunately, this increased energy consumption leads to the bulb dying quicker, which means that it will need to be replaced much sooner than the LED.

-Besides its superior brightness, the Xenon light doesn’t have many advantages compared to the LED light.
+Besides its superior brightness, the xenon light doesn’t have many advantages compared to the LED light.